kenneropia/github-pages-with-jekyll/_posts/2021-08-15-my-reasons-for-joining-hng-internship.md

 ## <center> Why I joined the Hng internship </center>

-My name is Aaron Kehinde Adetunmbi, and I'm a full-stack programmer, i have been coding for a while now, but to be honest i have alwat
+My name is Aaron Kehinde Adetunmbi, and I'm a full-stack programmer, i have been coding for a while now, but to be honest i have always felt something to be missing, i have watched a lot of video, like a lot, especially on javascript

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzA1OTMzOThdfQ==
+eyJoaXN0b3J5IjpbLTY2NTU4ODQwOF19
 -->